-The newly revised 2018 edition of Woodwind Doubling for Saxophone, Clarinet & Flute is a 400 page comprehensive study of the art of multiple woodwind performance divided into four parts—Historical, Pedagogical, Musical Excerpts, and Essential Resources.
-Recommended by woodwind artists such as Gary Foster, Ted Nash, Dick Oatts, Dan Higgins and Lawrence Feldman, the book examines each of these areas in great detail and offers the aspiring “doubler” as well as the seasoned professional insight into a sector of the music industry that has previously received little or no attention in the media or press.
-Interviews with noted doublers from across the U.S., extensive research, and the author’s own experience from over forty years as a successful New York doubler and music educator has served as the basis for this work.
+The newly revised 2020 edition of Woodwind Doubling for Saxophone, Clarinet & Flute is an expanded 416-page comprehensive study of the art of multiple woodwind performance divided into four parts—Historical, Pedagogical, Musical Excerpts, and Essential Resources.
+This edition adds a chapter on equipment; a new section on “Playing In Tune”; an enhanced study of the breathing process; additional transcriptions, musical exercises and historical photos; up-to-date information on the hiring prospects for woodwind doublers; and an expanded list of recommended recordings and study materials for multi-woodwind performers.
+Endorsed by woodwind artists such as Gary Foster, Ted Nash, Dick Oatts, Dan Higgins and Lawrence Feldman, Woodwind Doubling for Saxophone, Clarinet & Flute examines each of these areas in great detail and offers the aspiring “doubler” as well as the seasoned professional insight into a sector of the music industry that has previously received little or no attention in the media or press.
+Interviews with noted doublers from across the U.S., extensive research, and the author’s own experience from over forty-five years as a successful New York woodwind performer and music educator has served as the basis for this work.

-Part One traces the evolution of the woodwind multi-instrumentalist from its origins in fourteenth-century Europe to the invention of the saxophone in the nineteenth century and ultimately to the popularity of the saxophone in twentieth-century America.
-An examination of the twenty-first century music industry and the saxophone doubler’s prospects for employment is presented.
+Part One traces the evolution of the woodwind multi-instrumentalist from its origins in 14th Century Europe to the 19th Century invention of the saxophone and ultimately to the role that the saxophone and its practitioners played in establishing woodwind doubling in 20th Century America.
+An examination of the 21st Century music industry and the doubler’s prospects for employment is presented.

 Part Two deals with several aspects of performance and study.
-An efficient, ergonomic approach for the saxophone, clarinet and flute family of instruments is offered along with specific exercises for breathing, embouchure, and articulation development.
-Recommendations for studying and practicing are provided.
-This section concludes with an in-depth discussion of how to select, prepare, adjust and preserve reeds.
+Efficient, ergonomic approaches for the saxophone, clarinet and flute family of instruments is offered along with specific exercises to improve one’s breathing efficiency, embouchure development, articulation, vibrato, and tone production.
+Recommendations for how to study, practice and play “in tune” are provided.
+This section concludes with an in-depth discussion of reeds—the process for selection, preparation, adjustment and preservation.
 Musical excerpts are provided as a means for gauging one’s success during the adjustment process.

 Purchase at Joffewoodwinds.com